Davidyz/coredumpy.nvim/README.md

 You'll also need to have [Coredumpy](https://github.com/gaogaotiantian/coredumpy) 0.4.1+ installed on your system/in your venv.

+If you want to directly work with dump files [uploaded to Github Actions artifacts](https://github.com/gaogaotiantian/upload-coredumpy), you'll also need to have [`gh`](https://cli.github.com/) installed and configured, as well as the `zcat` command, which is usually part of the `unzip` package.

 ### Working with Python Interpreters & Virtual Environments

 By default (when `opts.python` is set to `nil`), coredumpy.nvim tries to pick